EnterpriseDB/tpa/docs/src/task-selection.md

     Tasks which create the [.pgpass](pgpass.md) file.

+- post-repo

+    The post-repo hook, if one is defined.

 - postgres-clean

     Tasks which clean up the build directory if postgres is being built from source.

+- postgres-config

+    The postgres-config hook, if one is defined.

+- postgres-config-final

+    The postgres-config-final hook, if one is defined.

+- pre-deploy

+    The pre-deploy hook, if one is defined.

+- pre-initdb

+    The pre-initdb hook, if one is defined.

 - replication-sets